DynamoDS/DynamoPrimer/02_Hello-Dynamo/2-3-1_the_application.md

 6. Office - description
 7. Operators - description
 8. Tessellation - description

+Browse the Library by clicking through the menus

 ![Click through - callout the heirarchy of the library](images/Placeholder.png)
 >1.
 Category - description